goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

   service, like Google Drive or Microsoft OneDrive, which operates in a similar fashion.

-  The archive file name will be created in the following format:
+  The archive file name will be created in the following format
   ```
   GnuCash[BOOK]_yyyyMMddhhmmss[_Version].7z
   ```
   where
-    - [BOOK] is the data file name without the .gnucash externsion
+    - [BOOK] is the data file name without the .gnucash extension
     - yyyyMMddhhmmss is the current date and time
     - [_Version] is the optional GnuCash version number if entered.